splunk/observability-workshop/docs/module1/intro.md

 ## 2. Inspecting the Sample Data

-In the All Dashboards view expand the Sample Data dashboard group by clicking on it, and then click on Intro to SignalFx dashboard
+In this dashboards view expand the **Sample Data** dashboard group by clicking on it, and then click on **Intro to SignalFx** dashboard.

 ![Sample Data](../images/module1/M1-l1-2.png){: .zoom}

 You will see a selection of sample charts.
-To learn more about charts you can click on the Intro to SignalFx, Part 1, 2 and Part 3 dashboards and read the description of the charts and its metrics.
+To learn more about charts you can click on the other sample dashboards (**PART 1**, **PART 2** and **PART 3**).

 Let's take a look at the Sample charts.
 Click on the **SAMPLE CHARTS** dashboard name:

 ![Sample Data](../images/module1/M1-l1-3.png)

-In the **SAMPLE CHARTS** dashboard you see a selection of charts that show a sample of the various styles, colors and formats you can apply to your charts in the dashboards.
+In the Sample Charts dashboard you can see a selection of charts that show a sample of the various styles, colors and formats you can apply to your charts in the dashboards.